Opportunities for Artists

 Fulton County full-time employees and students enrolled in a formal art education program are not eligible to apply.
 However, graduate students enrolled in a visual arts program in the state of Georgia are eligible to apply to the Public Art Program Mentorship Program.
 The Public Art Program Mentorship Program gives artists the opportunity to work with an artist commissioned by Fulton County on a public art project.
 To apply to this program please check the Mentorship Program box on page 6.

 Applications are reviewed twice a year.
-Submissions must be postmarked by October 14, 2011 for fall review.
+Submissions must be postmarked by the announced deadline for review.
 Late applications will be held until the next review session.

 Mentorship Guidelines & Applications